rgyani/user-identity-management/README.md

 ```
 This specifies
 * The Cookie with id=a3fWa will send on each subsequent request till expiry
-* With the Expires date and time, the cookie will be expired relative to the client time, not the server
+* With the **Expires** date and time, the cookie will be expired relative to the client time, not the server
-* A cookie with the Secure attribute is only sent to the server with an encrypted request over the HTTPS protocol.
+* A cookie with the **Secure** attribute is only sent to the server with an **encrypted** request over the HTTPS protocol.
 It's never sent with unsecured HTTP (except on localhost), which means man-in-the-middle attackers can't access it easily
-* A cookie with the HttpOnly attribute is inaccessible to the JavaScript Document.cookie API; it's only sent to the server.
-For example, cookies that persist in server-side sessions don't need to be available to JavaScript and should have the HttpOnly attribute.
-This precaution helps mitigate cross-site scripting (XSS) attacks.
+* A cookie with the **HttpOnly** attribute is **inaccessible to the JavaScript Document.cookie** API; it's only sent to the server.
+For example, cookies that persist in server-side sessions don't need to be available to JavaScript and should have the HttpOnly attribute. **This precaution helps mitigate cross-site scripting (XSS) attacks**.

 This mechanism worked well in the pre-mobile world, when we mainly used browsers to access the internet.
 However, with the advent of mobile computing, a better mechanism was needed, since we have applications other than browsers making HTTP requests.
 Enter Tokens

 ### Tokens
-The server could generate a token that has the claim eg "logged in as administrator" and provide that to a client.
+Instead of looking up the session_id in the database, for each request, the server could generate a token that has the claim eg "logged in as administrator" and provide that to a client.
 The client could then use that token to prove that it is logged in as admin.

 The tokens can be signed by server's private key, so that the server decrypts and verifies that the token is legitimate.
-However, if client wants to verify the token's legitimacy, it can use the public key, if available.
+However, if client wants to verify the token's legitimacy, it can use the public key, **if available**.

 From what we see above, each server can have its own mechanism to encrypt tokens.
 A standardization was needed.
-Enter JWT
+**Enter JWT**

 ### JWT Tokens (JSON Web Tokens)
 JWT is a standard way of representing tokens.
 This information can be verified and trusted because it is digitally signed.
 Since JWT contains the signature, there is no need to save session information on the server side.